User Community Service Desk Downloads

 Get Started with Catalog and Glossary

-Welcome to Ataccama ONE Data Governance.
+Welcome to Ataccama ONE Data Catalog.
 Here we’ll help you discover the key features of Ataccama ONE Data Catalog and Business Glossary and gain a basic understanding of the application.

 Once you learn your way around the platform, start using it for your own projects or explore other topics in more depth.